James Gordon Bennett Jr.: Yachts

 In 1866, on a bet, he won the first trans-oceanic yacht race.
 The race was between three American yachts, the Vesta (owned by Pierre Lorillard IV), the Fleetwing (owned by George and Frank Osgood) and the Henrietta.
 Each yachtsman put up $30,000 in the winner-take-all wager.
 They started off in Sandy Hook, New Jersey, on 11 December 1866 amid high westerly winds and raced to The Needles, the furthest westerly point on the Isle of Wight, famous for its lighthouse.
 Bennett's Henrietta won with a time of 13 days, 21 hours, 55 minutes.

 In April 1867, Bennett purchased the yacht L'Hirondelle for $75,000 from Bradford.
 In May 1867, Bennett refitted the L'Hirondelle and changed her name to the Dauntless.
 She was rebuilt and rigged as a schooner.
 Bennett added 23 feet to her length.
-Her new dimensions changed to 121 feet; 25-foot beam and 299-tons.
+Her new dimensions were 121 feet long, 25-foot beam and 299 tons.

 He entertained guests aboard his steam-yacht "Namouna".
 American expatriate artist Julius LeBlanc Stewart painted several works set on the yacht.

 On May 11, 1870, the pilot boat James Gordon Bennett, No. 6, was launched from the Lawrence & Foulks shipyard at Williamsburg.
 At the launch and naming ceremony, Katie Chapman, daughter of Captain Daniel C. Chapman, gave the boat the name James Gordon Bennett.

 Bennett presented the cup and prizes at the October 14, 1873, New York Yacht Club, Cape May Challenge Cup 140 mi regatta, which was a race from Owl's Head Point around to Cape May Lighthouse in New Jersey, and back to Sandy Hook Light.